 - Children can look at an object and draw its outline.
-Initially they can only observe object draw it without looking at the paper.
+Initially, they can only observe the object and draw it without looking at the paper.

 - Next, they can try drawing the object only using a single line without any breaks in it.

 - They could also try using different media (charcoal, fine-line pens, pencils)

 - Children can draw an object using black, white and grey pastels (or paint) on coloured paper.